Matching Estimators for Causal Effects of Multiple Treatments: The matching estimator

 \subsection{Point estimates}

-Our derivations will focus on matching with replacement, such that each unit can be used as a match more than once.
+For a vector $x \in X$, let $||x||_{A} = (x'Ax)^{1/2}$ for some positive definite matrix $A$.
+For example, when $A$ is the identity matrix this measure is the Euclidean distance.
+Our derivations will focus on matching with replacement, such that each unit can be used as a match more than once, and on the distance measure between units $i$ and $j$ of the form $||X_i -X_j||_A$.
+When matching on continuous covariates, matches are usually inexact, which generates bias in matching estimators.
+Matching with replacement increases the set of possible matches, which typically produces smaller biases \cite{abadie-06}.
 Let $\mathcal{M}_{i}^{w}$ denote the set of indices for the ``closest" $m$ units to unit $i$ that were exposed to treatment $w\neq W_{i}$, and $n_{w}\geq m$ for all $w$.
-Any of the distance measures described in \ref{subsec:distance} can be used to identify the closest units.
+Formally, $\sum_{j:W_j=w} \mathbb{I}\{||X_j - X_i|| \leq ||X_{l \in M_{i}^{W}} - X_i||\} = m$, where $\mathbb{I}$ is an indicator function, , equal to 1 if the expression in brackets is true and zero otherwise.

 The matching estimator imputes the missing potential outcomes as the average of the $m$ observed outcomes of the units in $\mathcal{M}_{i}^{w}$,